• Skip to primary navigation

 Regardless of the brand and variety of biscuit that you end up using, you'll need about 16 ounces of dough for this recipe.

-Close up of a baked apple fritter with cinnamon apples and drizzled with glaze.
+Close up of an oven apple fritter with cinnamon apples and drizzled with glaze.

 Brown sugar cinnamon dough, tart apple chunks, and a sweet vanilla glaze.